Checkmarx/ast-cli/README.md

   cx scan create [flags]

 Flags:
-  -d, --directory string             A path to directory with sources to scan -f, --filter string                Source file filtering pattern
+  -s, --sources string             A path to directory with sources to scan -f, --filter string              Source file filtering pattern
       --preset-name string         The name of the Checkmarx preset to use.
       --project-name string
       ....
 ```